Overview

 Centroid

-The centroid or geometric center of an object in an N-dimensional space is the mean position of all the points in all of the N coordinate directions.
+The centroid, or geometric center, of an object in an N-dimensional space is the average position of all its points across each of the N coordinate directions.

-In the context of clustering algorithms like k-Means, a centroid refers to the geometric center of a cluster.
-By specifying several node properties as node features, centroid is the representative point that summarizes the features of the nodes within the cluster.
-To find the centroid of a cluster, the algorithm calculates the mean feature value for each dimension across all the nodes assigned to that cluster.
+In the context of clustering algorithms such as k-Means, a centroid refers to the geometric center of a cluster.
+When node features are defined using multiple node properties, the centroid summarizes those features by averaging them across all nodes in the cluster.
+To find the centroid of a cluster, the algorithm calculates the mean feature value of each feature dimension from the nodes assigned to that cluster.

 Distance Metrics